Tooth extraction can cause swelling of the cheek after dental care.

 It’s important to distinguish normal swelling, which subsides after a few days, from signs of complications like infection or abscess.

-Cold reduces blood flow to the inflamed area, thereby decreasing swelling and pain.
+It reduces blood flow to the inflamed area, thereby decreasing swelling and pain.

 Instructions: Wrap ice cubes or a gel pack in a clean cloth.